Jack P. Blaney Award for Dialogue

 2015/16: Professor Tim Flannery for using dialogue and authentic engagement to build global consensus for action around the critical issue of climate change.
 Professor Flannery is a globally renowned scientist whose writing has inspired millions.
 His achievements include chairing the Copenhagen Climate Council and founding the Australian Climate Council.

-2013/14: Chief Robert Joseph for his tireless work to renew relationships among Canada’s Aboriginal and non-Aboriginal peoples.
-Chief Joseph is a Hereditary Chief of the Gwawaenuk First Nation, Ambassador for Reconciliation Canada, and Special Advisor to Canada’s Truth and Reconciliation Commission, among other distinctions.
+2013/14: Chief Robert Joseph for his tireless work to renew relationships among Canada’s Indigenous and non-Indigenous peoples.
+Chief Joseph is a Hereditary Chief of the Gwawaenuk First Nation, Ambassador for Reconciliation Canada and Special Advisor to Canada’s Truth and Reconciliation Commission, among other distinctions.

-2009/10: Liz Lerman for a lifetime of outstanding leadership, creativity, and dedication to melding dialogue with dance.
-A choreographer and interdisciplinary artist, Ms. Lerman's honors include a 2002 MacArthur "Genius Grant" Fellowship.
-Her work has been commissioned by the Lincoln Center, Harvard Law School, and Kennedy Center, among others.
+2009/10: Liz Lerman for a lifetime of outstanding leadership, creativity and dedication to melding dialogue with dance.
+A choreographer and interdisciplinary artist, Liz Lerman's honours include a 2002 MacArthur "Genius Grant" Fellowship.
+Her work has been commissioned by the Lincoln Center, Harvard Law School and Kennedy Center, among others.

-2005: Mary Robinson for outstanding courage, leadership, and commitment to dialogue.
-Ms. Robinson is one of the world’s leading advocates for human rights, having served as the President of Ireland, UN High Commissioner on Human Rights, and Executive Director of Realizing Rights: The Ethical Globalization Initiative.
+2005: Mary Robinson for outstanding courage, leadership and commitment to dialogue.
+Mary Robinson is one of the world’s leading advocates for human rights, having served as the President of Ireland, UN High Commissioner on Human Rights and Executive Director of Realizing Rights: The Ethical Globalization Initiative.

-2002: Maurice Strong for leading international environmentalist.
-Mr. Strong served as Secretary General of the 1972 United Nations Conference on the Human Environment and the 1992 Rio Environmental Summit, as well as the first Executive Director of the United Nations Environment Programme (UNEP).
+2002: Maurice Strong for his extraordinary contributions to global leadership in environmentalism and his work for the first United Nations conference on The Human Environment in Stockholm in 1972.
+Maurice Strong served as Secretary General of the 1972 United Nations Conference on the Human Environment and the 1992 Rio Environmental Summit, as well as the first Executive Director of the United Nations Environment Programme (UNEP).